eclipse-kiso-testing/kiso-testing/docs/tools/xray.rst

   --url TEXT                    URL of Xray server  [required] --path-results PATH           Full path to the folder containing the JUNIT reports
                                 [required]
-  --test-execution-id TEXT      Xray test execution ticket id's use to import the
+  --test-execution-key TEXT     Xray test execution ticket key's use to overwrite the
                                 test results [optional][default value: None] --test-execution-name TEXT    Xray test execution name that will be created [optional][default value: None] --merge-xml-files             Merge all the xml files to be send in one xml file